A world once modern and learned condemned to repeat the dark ages after demons rise from the earth's core every night to feast on humans.

 The Warded Man: The Warded Man tells the story of Arlen, Leesha, and Rojer and how their lives end up intersecting.
 We meet Arlen and Leesha when they are only eleven and Rojer when he is only four.
 They live in a world ravaged by demons every night with humans being forced to live behind protective wards or die terrible deaths at the hands of these demons.
 Like all good fantasy epics, each of the characters is driven out of their normal lives by tragedy and they rise to greatness over a series of years.
 There is not a single thing in this book I would change or did not like.

 The Desert Spear: Book 2 focuses initially on a character who served as a short-lived villain in book 1.
 Ahmann Jardir has set himself up as the fabled Deliverer, in direct opposition to Arlen, who is hailed as the deliverer in the west, or the "Greenlands" as they're called here.
 Brett has tapped into medieval Islamic warrior culture superbly with his creation of Krasian culture, basically Arabian Muslims with a strong Spartan bent.
-Jardir is ruthless and vainglorious, yet honourable to the core and likeable.
-He is the perfect foil for Arlen Bales, aka the Warded Man, who epitomises western values while Jardir is a pure son of Mecca, even though Brett dances around it.
+Jardir is ruthless and vainglorious, yet honorable to the core and likeable.
+He is the perfect foil for Arlen Bales, aka the Warded Man, who epitomizes western values while Jardir is a pure son of Mecca, even though Brett dances around it.

 It's a long book that examines the characters, the world, and all the political intrigue therein, both East and West.
 I loved it.